shriya77/shriya77/README.md

 - :seedling: Organizing workshops and creating learning opportunities for the technologists of tomorrow.

-- 📕 Published a research paper on machine learning algorithms in computational biology and quantum computing's impacts on the global economic divide.
+- 📕 Published a research paper on machine learning algorithms in computational biology and another on quantum computing's impacts on the global economic divide.

 - :zap: Developing an astronomy app with a team using React and JavaScript